Ana Guerra: Advertising and other projects

 In January 2023, she became a contestant on the third edition of El desafío on Antena 3.
 For her part, that same month she was confirmed as one of the presenters of the new RTVE musical talent called Cover night, along with Ruth Lorenzo and Abraham Mateo.
+In April of that year, for its part, it was the image of the Cerveceros de España campaign.